StrayDragon/tweedle/README.md

 ## For Developer:

+0. Checkout [issues](https://github.com/StrayDragon/tweedle/issues) and this repo [project](https://github.com/StrayDragon/tweedle/projects/1?fullscreen=true) plan, search for what you are interested in or give me suggestions
 1. At first, you need to install [poetry](https://poetry.eustace.io/)
 2. You can fork or just clone my repo to modify something locally: